Black September: Foreign intervention

-On 22 September, Hussein ordered the Royal Jordanian Air Force (RJAF) to attack the Syrian forces.
-A joint air-ground offensive proved successful, contributing to the success was the Syrian Air Force's abstention from joining.
-This has been attributed to power struggles within the Syrian Ba'athist government between Syrian Assistant Regional Secretary Salah Jadid and Syrian Air Force commander Hafez Al-Assad.
-Al-Assad claimed power after a coup on 13 November.
-Iraqi impartiality was attributed to Iraqi general Hardan Al-Tikriti's commitment to Hussein not to interfere—he was assassinated a year later for this.
+On the same day, Hussein ordered the Royal Jordanian Air Force (RJAF) to attack the Syrian forces.
+A joint air-ground offensive proved successful, partly due to the Syrian Air Force's abstention from the fight.
+This has been attributed to power struggles within the Syrian Ba'athist government between Syrian Assistant Regional Secretary Salah Jadid, who had ordered the tank incursion, and Syrian Air Force commander Hafez al-Assad.
+Al-Assad claimed power after a coup shortly afterwards.
+Iraqi impartiality was attributed to Iraqi general Hardan al-Tikriti's commitment to Hussein not to interfere—he was assassinated a year later for this.
 It is thought that the rivalry between the Iraqi and Syrian Ba'ath Party was the real reason for Iraqi non-involvement.

 The airstrikes inflicted heavy losses on the Syrians, and on the late afternoon of 22 September, the Syrian 5th Division began to retreat.
-A meeting of the Israeli Cabinet on that day was divided on whether or not to intervene in Jordan.
-King Hussein requested Israeli air support against Syrian forces via the British Embassy in Amman.
-Israel reluctantly intervened by sending fighter jets to overfly the already retreating Syrian units in a show of support to King Hussein but without engaging.
-Israeli military commanders had prepared a contingency plan to occupy Jordanian territory–including the Gilead Heights, Karak and Aqaba–in case the country disintegrated and there was a land-grab by its Iraqi, Syrian and Saudi Arabian neighbors.